 "A lot of people don't see eating disorders as actual illnesses," Carrie Arnold, a 34-year-old freelance science writer, author, and recovered anorexic tells me.
 "They see them as choices.
 And thinking that eating disorders are caused by images of thin models really serves to drive home the point that they're all about vanity."

 Of course, these arguments aren't unfounded.
 A University of Sussex study discovered that young girls who played with Barbies reported lower body satisfaction than those who didn't.
 But the question remains whether this, in turn, causes mental illness.
 It would be fair to say that most women are in some way unhappy with their bodies.
 But most women don't have anorexia.

-"I was very depressed, very anxious, and frequently suicidal," she told me.
-"I just kind of latched onto this idea that if I lost enough weight then I wouldn't be anxious anymore, that I'd feel OK about myself."
-She compares anorexia to OCD, which she also suffered from at the time—both scrubbing germs and over-exercising were a way to purge herself of negative feelings.
+"I was very depressed, very anxious and frequently suicidal," she told me.
+"I just kind of latched onto this idea that if I lost enough weight then I wouldn't be anxious any more, that I'd feel okay about myself."
+She compares anorexia to OCD, which she also suffered from at the time – both scrubbing germs and over-exercising were a way to purge herself of negative feelings.

 Carrie isn't alone in her views.
 For every psychologist's thesis on the effects of photoshop on our psyches, there's a living, breathing eating disorder sufferer frustrated by this narrow-minded narrative.

 "I'm about as good a counter-example to the myth that eating disorders are caused by unrealistic body standards set by the media, Disney, or Barbie that you will find," says Tom*, an executive at a software company in New England, now in is in his mid-50s.